 An overall surprising finding was that the plane distance had a significant influence on the error rate even though the physical target size on the touchpad did not change.
 FaceTouch allowed for the decoupling of the physical target size from the visual target size and showed that the plane distance has to be chosen carefully.
-In our studies MidPlane led to the best performance by covering approximately half of the user's field of view (oppose to the Oculus Rift guidelines [39] suggesting to only cover a third of the user's field of view).
+In our studies MidPlane led to the best performance by covering approximately half of the user's field of view (oppose to the Oculus Rift guidelines [40] suggesting to only cover a third of the user's field of view).

 In summary, the results support our hypothesis that Face-Touch works as an interaction technique for display-fixed UIs.
 The precision and selection time suggests that FaceTouch is indeed a viable approach for bringing pointing input to mobile VR HMDs.
 Furthermore, our findings give design guidelines (which we used ourselves in the example applications) for UI designers on when to use which commit method and how to design for each commit method.
-The next research question we wanted to address was if the concept of FaceTouch is also applicable for world-fixed UIs.